anneliev/Movie-Database/README.md

 3. The third namespace is also a Module pattern which includes the array holding all movie objects as well as all the functions.
 I have made many small functions that has a clear purpose.
 For the constructor a used the Constuctor pattern, mostly since that is the one I am used to and I think that it looks clean.
 For arrays I have used the functions .lenght, .sort, .push, .splice, .pop and Array.prototype.contains.
 In the functions to display the movies on the HTML page i used template literals, since it's very convinient when mixing strings and vaiables, and it makes the code look cleaner.

+I chose not to use a framework for this project, I wanted to write the Sass/CSS by myself.